flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - revisiting last week's upgrade
         - what should we do differently next time?
         - have we updated documentation sufficiently? where? :)
-            - this has not happened and it should
+            - this has not happened and it should -- where should it go?
+            - somewhere in social.coop/general? or along with the code?
+            - let's go with along with the code, and leaving a pointer to it in the general wiki.
     - next steps for Mastodon upgrades
         - v3.5 -> ?
+        - this has already bee
     - [[backups]]
         - either they were happening some other way, or they weren't happening
         - postmortem